 The own occupation definition of disability will pay benefits as long as you are unable to perform your specific job occupation.
 This means you can continue receiving disability benefits even if you are able to work in another job that is different from your original area of work.

 On the other hand, the “any occupation” definition of disability will only pay benefits if you cannot work at all.
 That means a doctor with an “any occupation” policy wouldn’t receive disability benefits if he or she could still work at a grocery store.

 Fortunately, policies offered through Breeze are your own occupation for the first two years if you become disabled.
 After that, policyholders have the option to extend to this provision for their entire benefit period.

 Also know that Breeze offers coverage for 1, 2, 5 or 10 years and up to age 65 or 67.

 To determine your monthly policy amount, it’s important to take into consideration all of your expenses, such as your mortgage, car payments and basic living expenses.

-Once you have a decent idea what you want in your policy, Breeze will take you through about a 10-13 minute questionnaire to learn more about you.
+Once you have a decent idea of what you want in your policy, Breeze will take you through about a 10-13 minute questionnaire to learn more about you.

 Breeze is the first (and to date, only) company to bring long term disability insurance 100% online.
 Through a simple application process and fully-automated underwriting technology, Breeze’s goal is to make your buying experience as quick, convenient and affordable as possible.
-The company strives to offer a base policy that will fit many people’s needs, and provides flexibility in adding more benefits as needed.
+The company strives to offer a base policy that will fit many people’s needs and provides flexibility in adding more benefits as needed.